From Aranmula we then reached Malayalappuzha Bhagavathi temple.

 There are some goods and bads in Sabarimala.

 The biggest good point being that there is no VIP dharshan or ticketed dharshan.
-There are two queues one behind the other, one fast moving to see the Lord closest in queue and the other slow moving to see the Lord just 2 feet away from the closest.
+There are two queues one behind the other, one slow moving to see the Lord from the closest distance and the other queue fast moving to see the Lord just 2 feet away from the other queue.
 In the fast moving queue, whatever may be the crowd, one can have the dharshan of the Lord in a very reasonable time under the normal monthly pooja times.

 The biggest negative being an unbelievable and undigestible fact of pigs roaming around even near the sacred 18 steps!!
 Now that the eateries have been moved far, I have not seen them around this time.
 I am not sure whether the administration has done anything for it or not.